 Along the way, you’ll see countless roadside waterfalls, have amazing seascape views and pass by some of the best and most exotic beaches that Maui has to offer.

 Although the road is only 52 miles, this is an all-day event.
 It is recommended to stay a night or two in Hana to give yourself time to drive the road to Hana, explore all the fun, adventures around Hana town, and be able to enjoy the Kipahulu side of Haleakala National Park.

 This brings us to the next thing to do in Maui.

 2. Explore Haleakala National Park

-Opt for staying in a Maui Airbnb near the crater such as the Kula star dome to get an early start, otherwise, it will take a couple of hours to reach the summit if you are coming from South or West Maui.
+Opt for staying in a Maui Airbnb near the crater, such as the Kula star dome, to get an early start.
+Otherwise, it will take a couple of hours to reach the summit if you come from South or West Maui.

-It also gets very cold at the summit so dress warm to watch the sunrise above the clouds at 10,000 feet.
+It also gets freezing at the summit, so dress warmly to watch the sunrise above the clouds at 10,000 feet.

 Another epic way to explore the summit of Haleakala is by hiking through this dormant volcano.
 The entire trail in and out is around 12 miles long and takes 5-7 hours.

 This isn’t a beginner’s hike but worth the trek as you feel like you are hiking on the surface of Mars.